sairam/gitnotify/README.md

 1. Suggest names of popular repositories to ease adding first few repositories
 1. Add support for Gitlab
 1. An LRU Based Cache backed by disk in case memory exceeds limit.
 To Explore: hashicorp/golang-lru, boltdb/bolt, wunderlist/ttlcache, redis

+## FAQ
+### Can I run this inside my own organisation
+Only the Configuration needs to be setup properly.

+## Disclaimer
+I started learning Go (~Sep 2016) and this is my first project trying to "solve" a problem

 ## Flow of user
 ### Development Flow